Workiva: 2008 - 2014

-Workiva's primary product is Wdesk, a cloud-based enterprise software-as-a-service platform that enables companies to collect, manage, report and analyse critical business data in real time.
+The Workiva Platform is a cloud-based enterprise software-as-a-service platform that enables companies to collect, manage, report and analyse critical business data in real time.
 Wdesk also allows companies to manage and file financial and compliance documents to regulatory agencies.

-The Wdesk platform integrates information from disparate content formats, including spreadsheets, presentation documents, emails and other unstructured data, into a single cloud-based report.
+Workiva integrates information from disparate content formats, including spreadsheets, presentation documents, emails and other unstructured data, into a single cloud-based report.

 In July 2014, the company's name was changed to Workiva LLC, and was converted into a Delaware LLC in September 2014.